 But it was a long cherished tradition, wasn’t it?
 Did it not provide boundaries for purity and keep the faithful from falling into sin?
 It was sort of like the tradition of the “Corban” (a gift to God).
 The function of the “Corban” was to provide a boundary.
 Anything over which one said “Corban” could only be used for God.
 One could still use it for one’s own life but ultimately it would be left to God and to no one else.
 (Some Jewish ossuaries have been discovered where Corban items were buried with the individual.)

-While this may have originally functioned as a boundary such that a person would be obligated to give Corban items to God rather than chaning their minds, Jesus suggests that the practice was subject to abuse.
+While this may have originally functioned as a boundary such that a person would be obligated to give Corban items to God rather than changing their minds, Jesus suggests that the practice was subject to abuse.
 For example, one could say “Corban” over their wealth and excuse themselves from supporting their parents in their old age.
 Given Jesus’ illustration, this may have been a rather common practice.
 In effect, Jesus says, the “Corban” tradition subverts the command of God to “honor father and mother.”
 This is but one example as Jesus accuses the Pharisees of doing “many things like” this.
-“Many things” reminds us Jesus is pointing to a pattern of life within Second Temple Judaism that is subversion of God’s heart.
+“Many things” reminds us Jesus is pointing to a pattern of life within Second Temple Judaism subversive of God’s heart.

 But Jesus wants to return to the point at issue.
 It is not simply about traditions.
 Traditions have value; they can give stability to a way of life.
 But they are subversive only if they “nullify the word of God.”
 This is the problem with the ceremonial “washing” of one’s hands in water before eating.
 It is not about hygenics but about arrogant, perhaps even hypocritical, piety.

-Jesus summarizes the point in a parable: nothing external renders a person “unclean;” rather, it is what comes outs out of people that defiles them.
+Jesus summarizes the point in a parable: nothing external renders a person “unclean;” rather, what comes outs out of people defiles them.
 Whether one washes their hands or not has nothing to do with defilement or purity.
 On the contrary, purity or impurity is something that arises from within a person.

-The parable seems fairly clear on the face of it but the disciples, stepped in the traditions of the elders, don’t understand it.
+The parable seems fairly clear on the face of it but the disciples, steeped in the traditions of the elders, don’t understand it.
 “Are you so dull?”
 Jesus asks.
 It didn’t fit their mental box.
 For them it was natural to think about external defilements, whether people, diseases, things, etc. Entrenched in traditions humans have a tendency to define everything by the box in which they live.
 We, like the disciples, are often slow to see people how God sees them.

 Ultimately, Jesus defends his ministry.
 He walks among the common folk; he eats with sinners.
 He does not “purify” himself with ceremonial dippings.
-He does not withdraw with disgust from the “unclean,” but instead sits with them, eats with them and has daily contact with them.
+He does not withdraw with disgust from the “unclean,” but instead sits with them, eats with them, and has daily contact with them.

 Mark editorially notes that the parable and Jesus’ explanation “declared all foods ‘clean’.”
 More than that, however, he declared all people ritually “clean.”
 People are not defiled by social, political, or ethnic boundaries.
 They are only defiled by their hearts.